renskiy/fabricio/examples/build_image/README.md

     fab my_nginx

-At first, this will initiate creation of a new Virtual Machine (if not created yet) using `Vagrant` configuration.
-Then deploy itself will start.

 ## Parallel execution

 Any Fabricio command can be executed in parallel mode.
 This mode provides advantages when you have more then one host to deploy to.
 Use `--parallel` option if you want to run command on all hosts simultaneously: